tecton-ai/tecton-terraform-setup/modules/dataplane_rift/README.md

 This directory contains a Terraform module for deploying Tecton's data plane resources along with the [Rift](https://docs.tecton.ai/docs/concepts/compute-in-tecton#rift) compute engine.
 This module is intended for configurations where Rift compute runs within your AWS account ('data plane').

+For Tecton configurations with Rift compute running in Tecton's control plane, you should instead use the [controlplane_rift](../controlplane_rift/) module.

 ### Using this Module

 This module provisions: